Do Google Ads Work for Restaurants?

 Google Ads Wants You To Be Successful and Provides The Channel and Tools

-Understandably, most people unaware of how Google works don’t realize that the platform offers many tools to reach the ideal restaurant customer at any point during the customer journey and that you can be successful with even modest budgets whatever your goals are.
+Understandably, most people unaware of how Google works don’t realize that the platform offers many tools to reach the ideal restaurant customer at any point during the customer journey.
+And that you can be successful with even modest budgets whatever your restaurant goals are.

 Here’s another example - use remarketing to increase repeat sales:

 We had a restaurant client in NYC that had thousands on its remarketing list (past website visitors).
-We ran a remarketing campaign and every day we would advertise banners ads with the latest lunch special to thousands of hungry customers between 11 am – 2 pm that needed to decide on where to get lunch.
+We ran a remarketing campaign and every day we would advertise banner ads with the latest lunch special to thousands of hungry customers between 11 am – 2 pm that needed to decide where to get lunch.
 These types of campaigns cost very little money.
-And the people that are most likely to buy from you are the ones that have bought from you in the past.

-If lunch sales are important, why would you not want to run lunch special ads targeting people from 11 am – 1 pm when people are hungry, and you know they need lunch?
+If lunch sales are important, why would you not want to run lunch special ads targeting current or new customers from 11 am – 2 pm?
+You know people are hungry, and you know they need to eat.

 Untapped Opportunity for Restaurants